ARGOeu/argo-streaming/README.md

-`--yesterdayData`              : file location of previous day's data `--todayData`                  : file location of today day's data `--N`              		: (optional) number of displayed top results `--servendpflipflopsuri`       : uri to the mongo db , to store flip flop results `--op`                         : the name of the operation that will apply on the timeline `--baseuri`                   : uri to the web-api `--metricProfileUUID`         : uuid of the metric_profile report, to be retrieved from the api request `--key`                       : users's token, used for authentication `--proxy`                     : (optional) proxy url
+`--yesterdayData`              : file location of previous day's data `--todayData`                  : file location of today day's data `--N`              		: (optional) number of displayed top results `--mongoUri`                   : uri to the mongo db , to store results `--apiUri`                     : uri to the web-api `--key`                        : users's token, used for authentication `--proxy`                      : (optional) proxy url